bketelsen/nextblog/data/blog/caddy-hugo-encrypt.md

   - 'Development'
   - 'Infrastructure'
 date: '2015-11-11'
-cover:
-  image: 'markus-spiske-iar-afB0QQw-unsplash.jpg' # image path/url
+images: ['markus-spiske-iar-afB0QQw-unsplash.jpg'] # image path/url
-  alt: 'Windows' # alt text
-  caption: 'https://unsplash.com/photos/iar-afB0QQw' # display caption under cover
-  relative: true # when using page bundles set this to true
-tags:
+tags: ['hugo', 'caddy', "let's encrypt"]
-  - 'hugo'
-  - 'caddy'
-  - "let's encrypt"
 title: "Caddy and Let's Encrypt"
 summary: Caddy and Let's Encrypt
 ---

-I spent all of 5 minutes configuring [Caddy](https://caddyserver.com) to automatically pull content from github, post-process it with [hugo](http://gohugo.io) and serve it up with fresh SSL/TLS certificates from Let's Encrypt. <!--more-->
+I spent all of 5 minutes configuring [Caddy](https://caddyserver.com) to automatically pull content from github, post-process it with [hugo](http://gohugo.io) and serve it up with fresh SSL/TLS certificates from Let's Encrypt.

 When you think about it, that's pretty damned amazing.
 Caddy already made web serving easy.
 It powers everything I do now: gopheracademy.com, gophercon.com and a dozen more.
 Add hugo to the mix and you have a really powerful publishing platform that is fully automated with just a git push.
 I really love that Caddy polls my github repository and publishes new content.
 It's a zero-overhead proposition to publish a new post.